EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 courses.sort(reversed);
 ```

 Besides methods with *default* implementations, Java 8 now also allows the definition of `static` methods within interfaces.
 The main purpose of static methods is to provide utility methods, such as `Math.max()`, `Math.sin()` and `Collections.sort()`.
-For functional interfaces it may be convenient to include helpful utility methods in the interface, rather than in separate classes such as `Collections` (which provides utility methods that deal with `Collection` types).
+For functional interfaces, it may be convenient to include helpful utility methods in the interface, rather than in separate classes such as `Collections` (which provides utility methods that deal with `Collection` types).
 The method `Comparator.comparing` is an example of such a static method.
 In the next section, we will have a closer look at the default and utility methods that were added to the `Comparator` interface, and see some nice examples that show how we can use them to write readable, declarative `Comparator`s.

 # Writing Functional Comparators
 Using lambda expressions and method references, we have great tools to write concise and declarative implementations of the `Comparator` interface.
 A good example is that we can obtain a `Comparator` object that defines an order on `Course` objects based on their teacher: `Comparator<Course> comp = (o1,o2) -> o1.getTeacher().compareTo(o2.getTeacher());`.